thekavak/custom-Dropdown-Flutter/README.md

 # custom_dropdown_example

-How to open DropdownButton when other widget is tapped, in Flutter?
+How to open DropdownButton when other widget/button is tapped, in Flutter?

 Example: